duanemay/chatgpt-cli/README.md

 2. `vision`: Upload an image to ChatGPT for use in chat.
 3. `image`: Generate an image using DALL-E
 4. `speech`: Generate speech using ChatGPT
+4. `transcribe`: Transcribe audio to text using ChatGPT
 5. `completion`: Generate the autocomplete script for your chosen shell.
 6. `help`: Seek help regarding any command.
 7. `list-models`: Retrieve a list of all models available to your account.